1. Does Sun Peaks Utilities have a chemical or biological wastewater treatment facility?

 Sun Peaks Utilities uses a natural wastewater treatment process.
 By manipulating the naturally occurring bacteria found in raw wastewater through the use of air, we are able to effectively treat the wastewater.
 Other than using some lime for pH adjustment and long chain polymers for dewatering, the process uses a natural process.

-It is always best to only pour materials down the sink or toilet, that will not harm the environment.
+It is always best to only pour materials down the sink or toilet that will not harm the environment.
 Attached is a link to a Household Waste Disposal Chart that may be of assistance to you.
-If in doubt, please contact the Utility’s offices at 250-578-5490 (press 1).
+If in doubt, please contact the Utility’s offices at 250-578-2020 for more information.

 3. What regulations and ministry oversee the wastewater discharges from the treatment plant?

-Sun Peaks Wastewater Treatment Plant’s discharge is permitted under the Ministry of the Environment Municipal Wastewater Regulations.
+Sun Peaks Wastewater Treatment Plant’s discharge is permitted under the Ministry of the Environment & Climate Change Strategy’s (MoE) and Municipal Wastewater Regulations.
 The facility is inspected by a Pollution Control Officer on an annual basis as well as by a Registered Professional, Dr. Joanne Harkness, R.P.Bio with Urban Systems Inc., Kamloops, BC